-Now that Joshua is a bit older, we allow him to choose out his own toys, clothes, shoes… essentially everything that reflects his personality and identity.
-Most people would agree that this is perfectly fine because he knows what he likes.
-However, a lot of these people soon change their mind once they find out that we don’t stop him from picking out anything.
-Whether it’s blue, pink, cars, dolls, Peppa Pig, Paw Patrol… he can have whatever it is he prefers.
+Now that Joshua is older, we allow him to choose his own clothes.
+Essentially, anything that reflects his personality and identity, he chooses.
+Most people find it cute that we let him come shopping and dress himself, but they aren’t quite sure once they find out that we don’t stop him from picking out dresses.
+Blue, pink, cars, dolls, Peppa Pig, Paw Patrol… he can have it all.

-We want nothing less than for our son to be allowed to freely explore the world around him and to develop his own personality and identity, but other people don’t seem to share that idea.
-All we want is to give Joshua the option of choosing for himself rather than restricting or steering him to ‘boy’ things (because in our eyes, they don’t exist).
+We want our son to be free to explore the world around him, while developing his own personality and identity.
+All we want is for him to choose for himself, rather than us restricting him to anything.

-Joshua has no idea that people label clothes, toys and essentially everything into categories based on gender and when the time comes we hope that he sees it as the silly and potentially harmful idea that it is.
-Children are growing up being restricted from wearing and playing with whatever they like as well as being expected to go into certain careers and having particular hobbies.
+Thankfully, Joshua has no idea that people label clothes, toys and essentially everything based on gender and when the time comes we hope that he sees it as the silly (and potentially harmful) idea that it is.
+Children are growing up being restricted from wearing and playing with whatever they like, as well as being expected to get certain jobs and have particular hobbies.

-We should be teaching our children how to be free, live and explore in their own unique way.
+Why box your child in, when we should be teaching them that they can be who they want?
 Whatever our children are into or passionate about should be encouraged, never restricted.